-If you’ve been considering investing in a home security system, you’re probably aware that there are a variety of shapes, sizes and price ranges.
+If you’ve been considering investing in a home alarm system, you’re probably aware that there are a variety of shapes, sizes and price ranges.
 Whether it may be at a house or apartment, one factor that people may consider is whether to install a wired or wireless security system.

 Wireless Security System or Wired Security System?